-I’m Leonardo Pacciani-Mori /leo'nardo pa'tʃːani 'mɔːri/, a Simons Postdoctoral Fellow in Marine Microbial Ecology in the Hwa lab at the University of California, San Diego.
+I’m Leonardo Pacciani-Mori /leo'nardo pa't͡ʃaːni 'mɔːri/, a Simons Postdoctoral Fellow in Marine Microbial Ecology in the Hwa lab at the University of California, San Diego.

 My work at a glance

 On the map

-Here is a map of all the places where I have either given an invited or a contributed talk, presented a poster, attended an event, or spent a significant period (click any marker for more information).
-In case of an online meeting, the marker is located in the place where the meeting has been organized.
+Here is a map of all the places where I have either given an invited or a contributed talk, presented a poster, attended an event, or spent a significant period (click any marker for full information).
+In case of an online event, the marker is located in the place where it was organized.
 Click any cluster to zoom and expand it.

 As a network

-Below is a network representing my publications and collaborations; the color of each node specifies if it represents co-authors, preprints, publications or theses (in this case co-authors are supervisors).
+Below is a network representing my publications and collaborations; the color of each node specifies if it represents co-authors, preprints and publications.
 Hover and click on each node for more information, or drag them around to change the network's shape: